IFB-ElixirFr/biosphere/docs/data.md

+!!!
+Warning "IMPORTANT!"
+    The IFB cloud is currently available only for analysis purposes and not for permanent data storage.
+In this sense, it is neither backed up nor guaranteed against misuse or system crashes.

+    The IFB cloud is not authorized to host health data (HDS), industrial or more broadly sensitive and confidential data of high importance.

 ## Transferring data with your VM

 Cloud appliances providing a **web interface** usually include upload and download features through web forms,